 In the Student Learning Journey booklet you will be able to see where and when the learning takes place on each map, and where topics are developed as student progress through the school.
 The maps also show where different subjects teach similar topics, and therefore, where students can connect their learning between subjects.
 As research suggests, if students understand what they are learning and why; as well as how the learning fits into the 'bigger picture', they learn more effectively.

 English and Mathematics

-A significant part of every student’s curriculum lies in both English and Mathematics and we take great pride in boasting some exceptional facilities in these subjects.
+A significant part of every student’s curriculum lies in both English and Mathematics and we take great pride in the exceptional facilities we are able to offer in these subjects.

-Our English block with light, airy, and dynamic classrooms promotes high-quality teaching and learning across all age groups from 11 to 18.
+Our English block has light, airy, and dynamic classrooms which promote high-quality teaching and learning across all age groups, from 11 to 18.
 Students excel in English at Bournside and many go on to study an English-based higher education qualification.